 - Profile boost: 100–200 beans

-For regular users, the 6-month Premium subscription (~$20/mo) is cleaner than managing beans.
+For regular users, a Premium subscription is cleaner than managing beans.
 For occasional users, beans let you pay only for what you use.

 The Curated Model in Practice